itsjaya — AI Portfolio

 Avocado is an AI assistant backed by a hybrid RAG pipeline.
 It answers questions about experience, projects, skills, and blog posts in real time — with tokens streaming directly to the browser.
 Ask it "what's your strongest AI project?" and it retrieves the most relevant knowledge chunks, reranks them, and streams a grounded answer through Gemini.

 The portfolio half is a full static Next.js site — experience, education, projects, and a blog with per-post views and claps tracked in SQLite.
 The whole system auto-deploys on every git push with zero manual steps.
+Content (blog posts, lab entries, quotes) can also be managed via a token-gated admin panel without any git commits.

 Why build it this way